-The Achensee Holiday Card is a 7-day all inclusive card for use on both the Maurach and Karwendel cable cars, the lake ferry steamer, the steam railway ride from Jenbach to Maurach and for entrance to nine attractions in the area.
-The inclusive price of 69 Euros (available from local tourism offices) also includes access to the public Wi-Fi system and local buses.
+The Achensee Holiday Card is a 7-day all-inclusive card for use on both the Maurach and Karwendel cable cars, the lake ferry steamer, the steam railway ride from Jenbach to Maurach and for entrance to nine attractions in the area.
+The inclusive price of 68 Euros (available from local tourism offices) also includes access to the public Wi-Fi system and local buses.

 The Rofan cable car, in Maurach, is open in both summer and winter.
-Because of its location next to the lake, this area is particularly popular with sports enthusiasts.
+Because of its location next to the lake, this area is incredibly popular with sports enthusiasts.

 - Summer mountain railways: Rofan cable car in Maurach and the Karwendel mountain railway in Pertisau.